fogus/spiel/pyramidenspiel/initiative/README.markdown

 ### Quick setup

 Before beginning, take 5 pyramids, one of each color all the same size, from the set of available pyramids and pile them one on top of each other in any order and set aside.
 This structure is called the **initiative stack**.
+The initiative stack describes the precedence of the colors.
+The color higher on the stack trumps a color lower on the stack, this precedence will determine which player gets to lead on a turn; that is, who has the initiative.

 ![stack](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-stack.png)

-To get started with *Initiative* you can forego the drafting stage and just randomly mix the remaining 25 pyramids into a container.
+To get started with *Initiative* just randomly mix the remaining 25 pyramids into a container.
 Once mixed, one player can roll the pyramid die 10 times, each time blindly taking a pyramid from the bag corresponding to their choice of size (as indicated by the die face).
 Once 10 pyramids are taken the other player takes 10 of those remaining.
 The image below shows the typical layout of the playing area for two “fictional” players, Alison and Kristin.

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/initiative-inventory-setup.png)